drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-05-in-scripts-we-trust.md

         }
     }
 ```
 We match whatever we find between two $ signs, again regex to the rescue.
-We craete a token named "script" a return it.
+We create a token named "script" a return it.

 Next up is the renderer that should be fun: